junxit/us-congress-bills-119/bill.md

     - **(A)** does not make investment recommendations or provide investment advice to event attendees;
     - **(B)** does not engage in an active role in any investment negotiations between the issuer and investors attending the event;
     - **(C)** does not charge event attendees any fees other than reasonable administrative fees;
-    - **(D)** does not receive any compensation for making introductions between investors attending the event and issuers, or for investment negotiations between such parties; and
+    - **(D)** does not receive any compensation for making introductions between investors attending the event and issuers, or for investment negotiations between such parties;
+    - **(E)** makes readily available to attendees a disclosure not longer than one page in length, as prescribed by the Securities and Exchange Commission, describing the nature of the event and the risks of investing in the issuers presenting at the event; and
-    - **(E)** does not receive any compensation with respect to such event that would require registration of the sponsor as a broker or a dealer under the Securities Exchange Act of 1934, or as an investment advisor under the Investment Advisers Act of 1940;
+    - **(F)** does not receive any compensation with respect to such event that would require registration of the sponsor as a broker or a dealer under the Securities Exchange Act of 1934, or as an investment advisor under the Investment Advisers Act of 1940; and
-  - **(5)** where no information regarding an offering of securities by the issuer is communicated or distributed by or on behalf of the issuer, other than—
+  - **(5)** where no specific information regarding an offering of securities by the issuer is communicated or distributed by or on behalf of the issuer, other than—
     - **(A)** that the issuer is in the process of offering securities or planning to offer securities;
     - **(B)** the type and amount of securities being offered;
-    - **(C)** the amount of securities being offered and the unsubscribed amount; and
+    - **(C)** the amount of securities being offered that have already been subscribed for; and
-    - **(D)** the intended use of proceeds of the offering; and
+    - **(D)** the intended use of proceeds of the offering.
-  - **(6)** in the case of an event that allows attendees to participate virtually, rather than in person, where online participation in the event is limited to—
-    - **(A)** individuals who are members of, or otherwise associated with the sponsor organization;
-    - **(B)** individuals that the sponsor reasonably believes are accredited investors; or
-    - **(C)** individuals who have been invited to the event by the sponsor based on industry or investment-related experience reasonably selected by the sponsor in good faith and disclosed in the public communications about the event.
 - **(c)** *Rule of construction* Subsection (b) may only be construed as requiring the Securities and Exchange Commission to amend the requirements of Regulation D with respect to presentations and communications, and not with respect to purchases or sales.
+- **(d)** *No pre-existing substantive relationship by reason of event* Attendance at an event described under subsection (b) shall not qualify, by itself, as establishing a pre-existing substantive relationship between an issuer and a purchaser, for purposes of Rule 506(b).